AY2425S2-CS2103T-W09-4/tp/docs/UserGuide.md

 ### Finding people: `find`

-You can view all weddings with people that match the provided search terms, and HappyEverAfter will show the information of all weddings with people that match any of the terms provided.
+You can search for all weddings that contain the names of people that match any one of the provided search terms.

 Format: `find [SEARCH TERMS]`